gaf3/cnc-forge/README.md

 The `craft` field by default is added to every forge (but can be overridden).
 The CnC Forge use that field to name the CnC it's going to create.
 In the case of our test forge, it'll use that field to create a new repo.

-Cllicking Commit (we'll go over Try and Remove later) will create a CnC and we'll go to it:
+Cllicking Commit (we'll go over Try and Remove later) will create a CnC:

 ![test-create](img/test-create.png)

-Once the CnC is complete, it'll give us a link to all the Pull Requests it created, which is just the one with our Test Forge:
+Once the CnC is complete, it'll give us a link to all the Pull Requests it created, which is just the one:

 ![test-complete](img/test-complete.png)

-Clicking on the PR. we can see there's one file, README.md to add and it's been transoformed by Jinja2 to have our craft `demo-doc`:
+Clicking on the PR. we can see there's one file, README.md to add and it's been transformed by Jinja2 to have our craft `demo-doc`:

 ![test-pr](img/test-pr.png)